advaith/krisskrossword/README.md

 "world"

 this shows three scatter plots, showing the distribution of times for each day of the crossword. in gold are your last 10 (or fewer) times for that day and in blue are the rest of the extension users' times! clicking on the colors in the legend brings the clicked group into focus.

+## to add friends
+>>>>>>> fedd9e82b1e447949675d21d088b345db50582d4
+you can add friends but going to the friends tab, entering their gmail username in the text field, and hitting submit. text should appear below the box to tell you whether your friend addition was successful. there are a few reasons for failure:
+	- you're entering their full email! drop the '@gmail.com' and try again
+	- they're not on the extension yet and you should urge them to join
+	- there is a bug (likely) and we'd love to hear about it ! email us at nytimed.app@gmail.com

+## to scrape old scores
+click the 'scrape' button in the you tab. because of the way chrome extensions work, you can't close the tab or outside of the pop-up during the scrape. what you can do is move the tab to a separate desktop and let it run - it takes around 20 minutes to scrape one year of crosswords.

+exiting the process won't hurt you - starting the scrape back up later will skip over crosswords you've already gotten times for.

 # faq
 does this work with mobile?